MJBuijs/Data-Archive-Thesis-Teacherbased-Routing/README.md

 # Data Archive

-This repository serves as research archive for the Master's thesis 'The Influence of Teacher-based Routing on the Accuracy and Classification of Multistage Tests" for the masters programme Methodology & Statistics for the Behavioural, Biomedical and Social Science of Utrecht University.
+This repository serves as research archive for the Master's thesis 'The Influence of Teacher-based Routing on the Accuracy and Classification of Multistage Tests" for the masters programme Methodology & Statistics for the Behavioural, Biomedical and Social Science at Utrecht University.

 *Contents*